-- (j) Any biological survey carried out pursuant to condition 6(i) of this Permit that relates to flora must be conducted having regard to EPA Guidance Statement No.51, and any biological survey carried out pursuant to condition 6(i) that relates to fauna must be conducted having regard to EPA Guidance Statement No.56. - (k) The EIA Report must set out: - (i) copies of any submissions received pursuant to condition 7 of this Permit, and a statement addressing each of those submissions; - (ii) the manner in which the Permit Holder has had regard to the Department's "A guide to the assessment of applications to clear native vegetation Under Part V Division 2 of the Environmental Protection Act 1986 December 2014", in conducting an EIA; - (iii) the results of any surveys and field assessments carried out pursuant to conditions 6(h) and 6(i) of this Permit; - (iv) any impacts likely to occur as a result of the clearing, including a description of those impacts that are likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles; - (v) any rehabilitation, revegetation, management strategy or other means of rectification that the Permit Holder will adopt to address the impacts; and - (vi) any offsets developed in accordance with Part V of this Permit that the Permit Holder will implement to address the impacts. - (1) Where the Permit Holder conducts a PEIA and an EIA simultaneously: - (i) the Permit Holder may produce one report, to be known as an Assessment Report, which contains all of the information required to be provided by this condition in a PEIA Report and an EIA Report; and - (ii) if the Permit Holder produces an Assessment Report, there is no need to produce a PEIA Report or an EIA Report for the proposed clearing. - (m) Subject to condition 6(n) of this Permit, after undertaking the EIA the Permit Holder must prepare, implement and adhere to an EMP to address the impacts, in accordance with condition 10 of this Permit. - (n) Where the results of the EIA indicate that clearing for the project activity is likely to be seriously at variance with one or more of the clearing principles, the Permit Holder must apply to the CEO for a clearing permit in respect of that clearing.
+- (k) Any biological survey carried out pursuant to condition 5(j) must be conducted having regard to the EPA 's publications: - (i) Technical Guidance Flora and Vegetation Surveys for Environmental Impact Assessment December 2016; and - (ii) Technical Guidance Terrestrial Fauna Surveys December 2016. - (1) The EIA Report must set out: - (i) copies of any submissions received pursuant to condition 6, and a statement addressing each of those submissions; - (ii) the manner in which the permit holder has had regard to the permit holder's Preliminary Environmental Impact Assessment Procedure - Clearing of Native Vegetation in conducting an EIA; - (iii) the results of any surveys and field assessments carried out pursuant to conditions 5(i) and 5(j); - (iv) any impacts likely to occur as a result of the clearing, including a description of those impacts that may be at variance or seriously at variance with the clearing principles;

+- (v) any rehabilitation, revegetation, management strategy or other means of rectification that the permit holder will adopt to address the impacts; and - (vi) any offsets developed in accordance with Part V of this Permit that the permit holder will implement to address the impacts. - (m) Where the permit holder conducts a PEIA and an EIA simultaneously: - (i) the permit holder may produce one report, to be known as an Environmental Assessment Report, which contains all of the information required to be provided by this condition in a PEIA Report and an EIA Report; and - (ii) if the permit holder produces an Environmental Assessment Report, there is no need to produce a PEIA Report or an EIA Report for the proposed clearing. - (n) Subject to condition 5(o), after undertaking the EIA the permit holder must prepare, implement and adhere to an EMP to address the impacts, in accordance with condition 9 of this Permit. - (o) Where the results of the EIA indicate that clearing for the project activity may be seriously at variance with the clearing principles, the permit holder must apply to the CEO for a clearing permit in respect of that clearing.

-7. Submissions
+6. Submissions